niharmehta/juicepass_proxy_install_scripts/README.md

 *** Important: For reliable operation,  CONFIGURE YOUR JUICEBOX TO A NEW SSID THAT IS USED BETWEEN IT AND THE PI WHICH IS ACTING AS A WIFI ACCESS POINT.

-Todo: Tune journalctl config file  to minimize disk wear for journalctl logs
-Todo: Reduce disk wear logging by moving other log files to memory

 Packages and services installed and configured: